orbs-network/website/content/ko/smart-contracts/md/expending-text/item-8/index.md

   - extra.md
 title: feesAndBootstrapRewards
 readMoreButton:
-  - /ko/_shared/buttons/read-more-btn.md
+  - /_shared/buttons/read-more-btn.md

 readLessButton:
-  - /ko/_shared/buttons/read-less-btn.md
+  - /_shared/buttons/read-less-btn.md
 border: true
 ---

-The feesAndBootstrapRewards contract manages the fees and bootstrap rewards state of the guardians.
+The [feesAndBootstrapRewards](https://etherscan.io/0xda7e381544Fc73cad7D9E63C86e561452b9B9E9C) contract manages the fees and bootstrap rewards state of the Guardians.
 The fees and bootstrap rewards architecture is similar to the architecture of the stakingRewards contract.
-The contract architecture is based on 2 levels: global allocation, committee guardians.
-The feesAndBootstrapRewards collects fees from two instances of fees wallets the certificated and general virtual chains fees.